Skip to main content

 You can still include these in your diet while taking warfarin, as the clinic will adjust your dose accordingly, but it's important to be consistent in the amount you eat.

-Do not drink cranberry juice, grapefruit juice or pomegranate juice while you're taking warfarin.
+Do not drink cranberry juice or grapefruit juice while you're taking warfarin.
 They can increase the blood-thinning effect of warfarin.

 You should also seek advice before taking supplements containing vitamin K.